ClementNerma/NightOS/docs/specs/shell-scripting.md

 echo $(pass 2 | length) # ERROR
 ```

 What happens here is that we use the builtin `pass` command which writes to CMDOUT the exact same value we gave it as an input.
-Then we give it to `length`, which fails because it doesn't accept `number`s.
+Then we give it to `length`, which fails because it doesn't accept `int`s.

 There's also a shorthand syntax for providing a file's content as CMDIN to a command: